wagtail-packages/wagtail-honeypot/README.md

 You can try it out by submitting the form with the honeypot field set to any value.
 It won't save the form submission.

-#### Use css to hide the honeypot field
+#### Use CSS to hide the honeypot field

-Add the following css style to your own sites css...
+Add the following CSS style to your own site's CSS...

 ```css
 input[data-whf_name] {